themostclueless/qeaml.github.io/pages/nwge.md

 ### State management

-Nwge utilises a class-based approach to state management.
+Nwge utilizes a class-based approach to state management.
 Each major state your game can be in is a separate class derived from one common, abstract `State` class.
 As you switch between states the engine will automatically unload all the data previously used by the state.
 The state then has various methods to